How Do I Become a Perfumer

 Professional Natural Perfumer Job Duties

 • Evaluate the odors of naturally aromatic botanical essences.

 • Set production safety standards and ensure they are adhered to.

-• Source ethical pure botanicals and review production data in order to ensure that they comply with standards.
+• Source or produce ethical pure botanicals and review production data in order to ensure that they comply with standards.

 • Determine the quality of prepared materials by visiting compounding and distillation areas.